lambdamikel/Busch-2090/README.md

 1. Test all op-codes for correct behavior, correct Carry and Zero flag behavior, etc.
-2. The R3 reset button unfortunately also clears the RAM memory of the emulator.
-Hence, add a reset button that doesn't do that.
-3. Add the "real" ``PGM 7``, which is the Nim game.
+2. Add the "real" ``PGM 7``, which is the Nim game.
 I need to get the source code from somebody having a real Microtronic 2090 arround, as there is no listing of this game in the Busch manuals :-(
-4. Add some more ``PGM`` programs, e.g., the Lunar Lander from the manual.
-5. Implement the ``PGM 3`` and ``PGM 4`` clock programs (enter time and display time).
+3. Implement the ``PGM 3`` and ``PGM 4`` clock programs (enter time and display time).
-6. Add drivers to the DOT output LEDs such that they can be used as output pins, like in the real Microtronic.
+4. Add drivers to the DOT output LEDs such that they can be used as output pins, like in the real Microtronic.
 This might require a simple transitor or Darlington driver.
-7. Add four digital inputs, like in the real Busch Microtronic, for hardware hacking.
-These inputs are read via the DIN data in op-code, ``FDx``, which is currently useless due to the lack of these inputs.
-Perhaps I can use the still unassigned ``D0`` - ``D3`` Arduino pins for that.
-8. With 7. done, control a Speech Synthesizer from these ports!
+5. With 5. done, control a Speech Synthesizer from these ports.
 A Speech Synthesizer extension board was announced as early as 1983 by Busch, in the first Busch 2090 manual, but was never released.
-9. Try to connect a character display, such as the Hitachi HD44780.
+6. Try to connect a character display, such as the Hitachi HD44780.
-10. Implement ``BKP`` and ``STEP`` function keys (breakpoint and step).
+7. Implement ``BKP`` and ``STEP`` function keys (breakpoint and step).
 I did not really use them a lot in 1983.

 **Plenty of work to be done - let's go for it!**